Olga Solomon, PhD

 Northwestern Polytechnic Institute, St. Petersburg, Russia

 Solomon, O. (2012).
-The uses of technology for and with children with Autism Spectrum Disorders.
-In L. L’Abate & D. A. Kaiser (Eds.), Handbook of technology in psychology, psychiatry, and neurology: Theory, research, and practice.
+The uses of technology for and with children with autism spectrum disorders.
+In L. L’Abate & D. A. Kaiser (Eds.), Handbook of technology in psychology, psychiatry, and neurology: Theory, research, and practice. (pp. 155-177).
 Hauppage, NY: Nova Science Publishers.
+Link to full text

 This paper examines theories of sociality against ethnographically informed understandings of the sociality of children affected by Autism Spectrum Disorders (ASD) interacting with therapy dogs and other people.
 I explore from an occupational science and occupational therapy perspective how theories of human sociality inform our understanding of the ways in which a child’s social engagement is supported during child–dog interactions; and how analysis of the data might problematize some theoretical assumptions about sociality, specifically, the primacy of language and theory of mind, and the ‘humans only’ position.